GoosefleetEO/allianceauth-workflows/README.md

 Use this for whatever your heart desires, from corp applications to helping users resolve non-compliance with your audit protocols, to adding an altcorp to your alliance.
 If you can dream it, this can do it!

 ## Todo

-- Implement assigned tasks through ActionItem model
 - Implement wizard builder in user-facing site
 - Implement user nag for available incomplete assigned wizards
 - Index to list all available incomplete wizards
-- Allow wizards to self-assign based on availability and signals
-- Smart filter for completed wizards?

 ## Installation